Water capacitor: Hazards and benefits

 Modern high voltage capacitors may retain their charge long after power is removed.
 This charge can cause dangerous, or even potentially fatal, shocks if the stored energy is more than a few joules.
 At much lower levels, stored energy can still cause damage to connected equipment.
-Water capacitors, being self discharging, (for totally pure water, only thermally ionized, at 25 C the ratio of conductivity to permittivity means that self discharge time is circa 180μs, faster with higher temperatures or dissolved impurities) usually cannot be made to store enough residual electrical energy to cause serious bodily injury.
+Water capacitors, being self-discharging, (for totally pure water, only thermally ionized, at 25 C the ratio of conductivity to permittivity means that self-discharge time is circa 180μs, faster with higher temperatures or dissolved impurities) usually cannot be made to store enough residual electrical energy to cause serious bodily injury.

-Unlike many large industrial high voltage capacitors, water capacitors do not require oil.
+Unlike many large, industrial, high voltage capacitors, water capacitors do not require oil.
 Oil found in many older designs of capacitors can be toxic to both animals and humans.
 If a capacitor breaks open and its oil is released, the oil often finds its way into the water table, which can cause health problems over time.

 History

 Capacitors can originally be traced back to a device called a Leyden jar, created by the Dutch physicist Pieter van Musschenbroek.
 The Leyden jar consisted of a glass jar with tin foil layers on the inside and outside of the jar.
 A rod electrode was directly connected to the inlayer of foil by means of a small chain or wire.
 This device stored static electricity created when amber and wool where rubbed together.

 Although the design and materials used in capacitors have changed greatly throughout history, the fundamentals remain the same.
 In general, capacitors are very simple electrical devices which can have many uses in today's technologically advanced world.
 A modern capacitor usually consists of two conducting plates sandwiched around an insulator.
-Electrical researcher Nicola Tesla described capacitors as the "electrical equivalent of dynamite".
+Electrical researcher Nikola Tesla described capacitors as the "electrical equivalent of dynamite".